• Skip to primary navigation

 3. Cook – Place the scallops in the hot pan and cook on each side for 2 minutes.
 Season the side that wasn’t seasoned and flip it back over for 2 more minutes.
 Set aside.

-4. Saute – Melt the vegan butter in the skillet and add the garlic.
+4. Saute – Melt the vegan butter (or olive oil) in the skillet and add the garlic.
 Cook until fragrant.
 Add in the parsley and lemon.
 Add the scallops back to the pan with the sauce.

-5. Serve – Add to your favorite addition such as pasta and enjoy!
+5. Serve – Add to this favorite tomato basil pasta, cacio e pepe or garlic spicy noodles and enjoy!

 Best Vegan Scallops Recipe.